Welcome to today's edition of the Rush 24-7 podcast.

 Hey, thank you so much.

-And Ditto's from Scratch.
+And ditto's from Scranton.

-They just they want to destroy Sarah Palin personally, and they can't stand the fact that they can't do it.
+They just, they want to destroy Sarah Palin personally, and they can't stand the fact that they can't do it.

 You've heard some pretty offensive things being said at some of Palin's rallies.

-In some cases, you heard reporters Say they're isolated incidents.
+In some cases, you heard reporters say they're isolated incidents.

-Uh, one person here, one person there.
+One person here, one person there.

 In other cases, people have said more than that.